MrPhryaNikFrosty/Winlator-Frost/README.md

 - Enabled the `BOX64_DYNAREC_WEAKBARRIER` can improve the performance for 64 bit games
 - To display low resolution games correctly, try to enabling the `Force Fullscreen` option in the shortcut settings
 - To speed up the installers, try changing the Box64 preset to `Intermediate` in Container Settings -> Advanced Tab
-- You can now enable `MANGOHUD` for glibc version, not yet for proot
+- You can now enable `MANGOHUD` for glibc version, not yet for proot and winlator 10 version
 - For some unity games especially to fix unity games from crashing, try use stability preset and add `-force-gfx-direct -​force-d3d11-singlethread` in the exec arguments inside the shortcut of the unity games
 - For some unity games, the games might not be able to launch in proot, so please try in glibc
+#### To show the VKD3D fps hud, you can try to add this env into environment variables:
+    VK_INSTANCE_LAYERS=VK_LAYER_MESA_overlay

+- Please take note that after the before `=` are name and after it are value

 # System requirement for Winlator@Frost
 ## Device